 The Linux tee command is used to process the standard input and copy the input data into another output or a file.
-The tee command is generally used with other commands in order to save their input into a file and also redirect into the other commands for processing.
+The tee command is generally used with other commands in order to save their input into a file and also redirect to the other commands for processing.

 tee Command Syntax

 The Linux tee command has the following syntax.
-The tee command standard input feed by a previous command output by using pipe | in general.
+The tee command standard input is fed by a previous command output by using pipe | in general.

 tee OPTION FILE

-- OPTION is used to specify different behaviors for the tee command.
+• OPTION is used to specify different behaviors for the tee command.
 This is optional.

-- FILE is the file where the tee command input is written.
+• FILE is the file where the tee command input is written.
 This is required.
 Also, multiple file names can be used by separating them with spaces.

 Print tee Command Help